Despite all the negative political-related news, there were 10 tech trends this year that positively transformed humanity.

 g) CRISPR Cures Mice of Sickle Cell Disease: CRISPR was used to completely cure sickle cell by editing the errant DNA sequence in mice.
 The treatment may soon be used to cure this disease, which affects about 100,000 Americans.

 h) Eradicating Measles (in the U.S.): The World Health Organization (WHO) announced that after 50 years, they have successfully eradicated measles in the U.S. This is one of the most contagious diseases around the world.

 i) New Ebola Vaccine Proved to be 100% Effective: None of the nearly 6,000 individuals vaccinated with rVSV-ZEBOV in Guinea, a country with more than 3,000 confirmed cases of Ebola, showed any signs of contracting the disease.

 j) Eradicating Polio: The World Health Organization has announced that it expects to fully eradicate polio worldwide by Early 2017.

-I am personally convinced that we are on the verge of significantly impacting human longevity.
+I am personally convinced that we are on the verge of significantly impacting human health and longevity.
 At a minimum, making “100 years old the new 60,” as we say at Human Longevity Inc.

 This year, hundreds of millions of dollars were poured into research initiatives and companies focused on extending life.